Hack-Club-SIT/basic-command-lines/Command-Line.md

 * `ls`
     - when moving between directories, it would be convenient if we could see the list of files and directories in the current directory. `ls` command is used for same.
-    - it is important to note that `ls` command will only display the files and directoriesthat are direct children of the current directory.
+    - it is important to note that `ls` command will only display the files and directories that are direct children of the current directory.
     - to read hidden files give command: `ls -a`

 * `cd`